 S4.M Irrigation Water Management

-The Permittee must prevent the downward movement of nitrate by managing their irrigation water so that the amount of water applied from precipitation and irrigation does not exceed the water holding capacity of the soil beyond the crop rooting depth.
+The Permittee must prevent the downward movement of nitrate and phosphorus by monitoring field soil moisture level and managing their irrigation water so that the amount of water applied from precipitation and irrigation does not exceed the water holding capacity of the soil beyond the crop rooting depth.

 S4.N Field Discharge Management Practices

-The Permittee must use field discharge management practices on each land application field to limit the discharge of manure, litter, process wastewater, and other organic matter as follows:
+The MPPP must identify appropriate site-specific conservation practices to be implemented on the land application areas to prevent discharges and control runoff of pollutants to waters of the state.
+The Permittee must use field discharge management practices on each land application field to ensure that no discharge of manure, litter, or process wastewater occurs, as follows:

-Use field discharge management practices toeliminate limit the discharge of pollutants to any down-gradient surface waters, open tile line intake structures, sinkholes, agricultural or drinking water well heads, or other conduits to surface or groundwater.
+Use field discharge management practices to ensure that no discharge of pollutants to any down-gradient surface waters, open tile line intake structures, sinkholes, ditches, agricultural or drinking water well heads, or other conduits to surface or groundwater occurs.

 Field discharge management practices are not considered part of the Permittee’s land application area for calculating yearly field nutrient budgets and may not have manure, litter, process wastewater, or other organic by-products applied to them.
 Livestock must be excluded from these areas.